PrefectHQ/prefect/docs/guide/cloud_concepts/first-steps.md

 ## Create a Project

+Before you can interact with Prefect Cloud you need to be able to authenticate with Prefect Cloud's API.
+To do so, visit the Cloud UI and retrieve an Authorization Token from the upper right hand corner menu.
+Either follow the instructions from the UI, or use [Prefect's CLI](http://localhost:8081/guide/cloud_concepts/cli.html#auth) to persist your token locally.

-Before deploying your first Flow, you should create a Project in Prefect Cloud.
+Prior to deploying your first Flow you should create a Project in Prefect Cloud.
 Recall that Projects are simply an organizational tool for your Flows, and can be thought of as a directory structure.

 There are two simple ways of creating projects, depending on your personal preference: